juanma-wp/enterprise-block-editor/Module 12 Block Development for Enterprise Requirements/02-Integrating-Third-Party-APIs.md

 - Managing API rate limits when multiple editors are active
 - Performance impact on the editing experience

 #### Server-Side Approach

-The server-side approach employs PHP to fetch data and then passes it to the block:
+The server-side approach employs PHP to fetch data and then passes it to the block, using the WordPress HTTP API:

 ```php
 <?php